Video Game: Persona Q: Shadow of the Labyrinth

 - Another Side, Another Story: Elements of the story will change depending on if you choose to start with the Persona 3 or the Persona 4 cast.

-- As You Know: The team who's story you aren't on need to do this a lot for the benefit of those who haven't played their home games.
+- As You Know: The team whose story you aren't on need to do this a lot for the benefit of those who haven't played their home games.
 It's justified in that the other team obviously doesn't know about a lot of the things they experienced.
-In particular, the P4 cast have to explain Shadow Selves to SEES before the Best Friend boss fight if you're on the P3 route.
+In particular, the P4 cast have to explain Shadow Selves to SEES before the Best Friend boss fight.

 - Defeating F.O.Es rewards you with Personas much higher leveled than you'd normally have at that point in the game.
 But they only come with their base skills, and their high level works against them since it makes it very hard to level them up (and so get new skills on them) with the experience given by enemies at that point.
 Fused Personas will generally be more useful due to their greater variety of potential skills.
 The one practical use for these Personas is using them as sacrifices to power up fused ones since their high level means they give a lot experience, which falls squarely under Boring but Practical.